 Suhaly Bautista-Carolina, Senior Managing Educator, Audience Development and Engagement at The Metropolitan Museum of Art

-Stephanie Dinkins, artist
+Stephanie Dinkins, Artist

 Brian Droitcour, Associate Editor, Art In America

-Kathleen Forde, Senior Curator, PaceX (working name)
+Kathleen Forde, Senior Curator, PaceX

-Jerron Herman, disabled artist
+Jerron Herman, Disabled Artist

 Ladi’Sasha Jones, Artist Engagement Manager, The Laundromat Project

-Nora N. Khan, writer
+Nora N. Khan, Writer

 Prem Krishnamurthy, Partner and Director, Wkshps

-Joanne McNeil, writer
+Joanne McNeil, Writer

 Luc Meier, Director, La Becque

-Hito Steyerl, artist
+Hito Steyerl, Artist

 Tara Aisha Willis, Associate Curator of Performance & Public Practice, Museum of Contemporary Art Chicago

-Rapid Response for a Better Digital Future has been made possible by generous funding from the Andrew W. Mellon Foundation and Henry Luce Foundation, and Jerome Foundation.
+Rapid Response for a Better Digital Future has been generously made possible by funding from the Andrew W. Mellon Foundation, Ford Foundation, Henry Luce Foundation, and Jerome Foundation.

 Eyebeam is grateful for the long-standing visionary support of the Atlantic Foundation and the New York Council on the Arts.
 We are pleased to also acknowledge the support of the Beatrice Snyder Foundation and The O’Grady Foundation.
 Thank you to all our donors who believe in our work.